Pulled Elbow In Children

 How is a pulled elbow treated?

-Treatment of pulled elbow is to release the trapped ligament and return the bone to its normal position.
-Your child's caregiver will move your child's arm in different directions.
+Your child's caregiver will release the trapped ligament and return the bone to its normal position.
+He will move your child's arm in different directions.
 A click may be heard or felt once the bone returns to its place.
 If treatment fails or was delayed for more than 12 hours, your child may need to wear a splint.
 A sling may be needed if your child's pulled elbow happens again.
-Treatment outcome may be affected by the time that passed since your child's elbow was injured.
-Recovery of normal range of motion may take longer if the injury has been present for a long time.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.